MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/deployment-considerations-for-implementing-microsoft-identity-manager-with-share.md

 ## Disable provisioning when you migrate connected data sources to the metaverse for the first time

-When you deploy MIM for the first time, it's recommended that you migrate and join all connected data sources before you enable provisioning.
+When you deploy MIM for the first time, it's recommended you migrate and join all connected data sources before you enable provisioning.
 After you've verified that everything has been successfully migrated and joined, you can enable provisioning and run a Full Synchronization of the management agents to apply the provisioning rules to all connected objects.
-For additional information on how to configure provisioning rules, see [Provisioning Rules](/previous-versions/mim/jj590298(v=ws.10))
+For more information on how to configure provisioning rules, see [Provisioning Rules](/previous-versions/mim/jj590298(v=ws.10))

 ## Set a deletion threshold in your run profile steps to limit the number of accidental deletions

 Use the deletion threshold setting to limit the number of accidental deletions that can occur during import or export.
 The deletion threshold will stop the management agent, or prevent it from starting, when the threshold limit is reached.
-For additional information, see [Configuring Management Agents](/previous-versions/mim/jj590191(v=ws.10)).
+For more information, see [Configuring Management Agents](/previous-versions/mim/jj590191(v=ws.10)).

 ## Use Search Connector Space to examine objects